opensearch-project/sql/docs/user/dql/functions.rst

 This supports a subset of the time format specifiers available for the `date_format`_ function.
 Using date format specifiers supported by `date_format`_ will return 0 or null.
 Acceptable format specifiers are listed in the table below.
-If an argument of type DATE is passed in, it is treated as a DATETIME at midnight (i.e., 00:00:00).
+If an argument of type DATE is passed in, it is treated as a TIMESTAMP at midnight (i.e., 00:00:00).

 .. list-table:: The following table describes the available specifier arguments.
    :widths: 20 80